Not that I am suggesting any of my readers are fools, of course, but just in case you happen to know one …

 Pink Peppercorn Meringues

 Just add a little food colouring, of course!
-Here is a picture of some dark purple meringues I made and which I folded into homemade blueberry ice cream.
+Here is a picture of some dark purple meringues I made and which I folded into homemade blueberry ice cream (made using my genius ice cream recipe, of course).

-Fold in nuts (fairly finely chopped), grated chocolate, coconut (see here for a way to improve on desiccated coconut), different flavourings instead of vanilla, um … orange zest etc.
+Fold in nuts (fairly finely chopped), grated chocolate, coconut (see here for a great way to improve desiccated coconut), different flavourings instead of vanilla, um … orange zest etc.

 In Other News ...